 - Twitter has become the most popular platform for conversations on political conflict in the country.
 Many users also come up with new memes and slang, which only these users understand.
 As the Thais use their Twitter account to critique and express their views freely online, it has sparked many political and social movements.

-- Currently, there are 7.35 million Twitter users in Thailand.
+- Currently, there is an estimated 11.45 million estimated potential ad reach on Twitter in Thailand.
 Although that may not be as many as Facebook, LINE, or Instagram, the number is rising rapidly, particularly among the younger generation.
 In contrast, the number of Facebook users sees a decline.